 We are great parents, you are a great parent, as soon as we forgive and accept ourselves and others and we define our purpose in life: which are the ACTIONS we want to take and the individuals, partner and parents we want to BE to get there.

-Start today realising you are a great parent
+Start today realizing you are a great parent

-And while we are moving further we don’t want to be alone.
+And while we are moving further you don’t want to be alone.
+What if you could together with us, as an entire community of parents, start from today to:

 FIND THE SPACE FOR “ME TIME”

-Practice Self Affirmation to identify how you want to be recognised as a person and as a parent
+Practice Self Affirmation to identify how you want to be recognized as a person and as a parent

 DISCOVER YOU ARE ENOUGH